ZeroDayArcade/wpa-password-cracking-with-pmkid/README.md

 # WPA/WPA2 Password Cracking in Python - PMKID
 A WPA/WPA2 PSK password cracking script for a known PMKID.
+For cracking passwords from a captured 4-Way Handshake, see our other repo here: <a href="https://github.com/ZeroDayArcade/cracking-wpa-with-handshake">Cracking WPA/WPA2 WiFi Passwords from a Captured Handshake</a>

 This script can crack WiFi passwords for WPA and WPA2 networks when supplied with:
 1. PMKID